staillansag/wm-projects/DEPLOYMENT.md

         ```
         kubectl get pods
         ```
+        It should return something of the sort:
+        ```
+        NAME                                                      READY   STATUS    RESTARTS   AGE
+        msrdemo-56cf6fd577-95m6k                                  1/1     Running   0          9s
+        msrdemo-56cf6fd577-rjkbg                                  1/1     Running   0          9s
+        msrdemo-56cf6fd577-x2nqf                                  1/1     Running   0          9s
+        ```
     7. Check that the service is also running using
         ```
         kubectl get svc
         ```
+        It should return something of the sort:
+        ```
+        NAME                                               TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)                      AGE
+        kubernetes                                         ClusterIP      10.0.0.1       <none>           443/TCP                      3d17h
+        msrdemo                                            ClusterIP      10.0.224.20    <none>           80/TCP                       13s
+        ```
     9. Finally, check that the ingress controller is up and running using
         ```
         kubectl get ingress
         ```
+        It should return something of the sort:
+        ```
+        NAME              CLASS    HOSTS   ADDRESS          PORTS   AGE
+        msrdemo-ingress   <none>   *       52.157.228.200   80      57s
+        ```

-        You should see an external IP in the output of this command, use it to call the services deployed in the MSR.
+        You can use the IP address expose by this command to call the service.
 By default the ingress exposes these services on port 80.

+        Note: it can take a couple of minutes for the IP address to be allocated to the Ingress, if you see an empty address field then wait and rerun the same command.

+5. Call the service, for instance using curl:
+    ```
+    curl -u Administrator:manage --header 'Accept: application/json' http://$ipAddress/api/contacts/1
+    ```